voxpupuli/puppet-system/README.md

         content: "Authorised access only\nIf unauthorised log off now or face prosecution\n"

 Note: Use double-quotes if your content contains embedded newlines (\n) or tabs (\t).
-Normaly you will also want a terminating newline.
+Normally you will also want a terminating newline.

 ## groups